SciML/RootedTrees.jl/README.md

 ### Construction

 `RootedTree`s are represented using level sequences, i.e., `AbstractVector`s
-containing the distances of the nodes from the root, cf.
+containing the distances of the nodes from the root, see

-Beyer, Terry, and Sandra Mitchell Hedetniemi.
+- Beyer, Terry, and Sandra Mitchell Hedetniemi.
   "Constant time generation of rooted trees."
   SIAM Journal on Computing 9.4 (1980): 706-712.

 `RootedTree`s can be constructed from their level sequence using
 ```julia
 julia> t = rootedtree([1, 2, 3, 2])